 Our Dream Achievers all share one thing in common – the determination to overcome poverty through education and hard work.
 Add our mentoring and community partnerships, and you have an equation for success.
-Here is a few of their stories….
+Here are a few of their stories….

 By the time Julio Menchaca graduated from High School in 2016, he was determined to be the first in his family to go to college.
 His family was never really financially stable and he just wanted to make things better for his family and for himself.
 Originally from Rio Grande City Texas, Julio moved to Kingsville to attend Texas A&M University-Kingsville to major in Range and Wildlife Management and minor in Plant and Soil Science.
 Julio states “As a teenager, I started working cattle and did a lot of hunting.
 I loved working with nature and that is what I took into consideration when declaring my major at TAMUK.”
 Julio managed to earn excellent grades despite attending school full time while working as many as two jobs.
 During his college years he was most proud of being accepted as an intern with the USDA’s Pathways Program for the Natural Resource Conservation Service Program.